Olimp case: Death of Zhanibek Zhauyrov

 By the beginning of 2024, amid the ongoing proceedings on the Olimp case, Zhauyrov's health had deteriorated significantly.
-He was recognized as a disabled person of the 1st category.
+He was recognized as a person with a disability of the 1st category.

-By the summer of 2024 Zhanibek Zhauyrov's liver cirrhosis has reached its terminal stage.
+By the summer of 2024, Zhanibek Zhauyrov's liver cirrhosis had reached its terminal stage.
 In addition to cirrhosis, Zhanibek Zhauyrov's esophagus was eroded to such an extent that part of it was replaced with a plastic tube.
 Zhanibek Zhauyrov's condition was assessed as critical.

 On July 7, 2024, a special medical commission diagnosed him with the following diseases: "Code MKB-10.K 74.
 Liver cirrhosis class C (11 points), MELD - 17 points, in the outcome of hepatitis C with mild biochemical activity.
 Hepatic cell failure, decompensation, secondary coagulopathy.
 Hepatic encephalopathy type C, continuously progressive course".
-According to the law of Kazakhstan this diagnosis undeniably forms the basis for a release of an inmate from serving or completing their sentence.
-Liver cirrhosis particularly is included in the list of diseases that make the inmate for release according to the Minister of Health's Order of June 30, 2022.
+According to Kazakhstani law, this diagnosis undeniably forms the basis for releasing an inmate from serving or completing their sentence.
+Liver cirrhosis, in particular, is included in the list of diseases that render the inmate ineligible for release under the Minister of Health's Order of June 30, 2022.

-On July 17, 2024, despite Zhauyrov's serious condition and the recommendations of the medical commission, the judge of the city of Konaev, Maksat Amirkulov, refused to release him.
-From the underlying circumstance of the case, many people associated this decision with the political nature of the case.
-To keep Zhanibek from being released, Judge Amirkulov entered in Zhanibek's final decree another convict's name and indicated a different diagnosis.
-In addition, the judge Maksat Amirkulov also indicated that Zhauyrov was aggressive and his illness was dangerous to others, although there was no such information in the conclusion of the Special Medical Commission.
+On July 17, 2024, despite Zhauyrov's serious condition and the medical commission's recommendations, the judge of the city of Konaev, Maksat Amirkulov, refused to release him.
+Given the underlying circumstances of the case, many people associated this decision with its political nature.
+To keep Zhanibek from being released, Judge Amirkulov entered another convict's name into Zhanibek's final decree and indicated a different diagnosis.
+In addition, Judge Maksat Amirkulov also indicated that Zhauyrov was aggressive and his illness was dangerous to others.
+However, there was no such information in the Special Medical Commission's conclusion.

-The judge completely ignored the opinion of the members of the Special Medical Commission presenting at the trial, failed to assess it, or act upon their recommendation.
+The judge completely ignored the opinions of the members of the Special Medical Commission who presented at the trial, failed to assess them, and failed to act upon their recommendations.

 Cirrhosis is an irreversible process.
-No one can treat class C of the third stage, an organ transplant is needed.
+No one can treat class C of the third stage; an organ transplant is needed.
 The patient was examined by a transplantologist and put on a waiting list.
 We do not have a donor in our country, perhaps abroad, for example, in Belarus.